Virtua Fighter

-is a series of fighting games created by Sega-AM2 and designer Yu Suzuki.
-The original Virtua Fighter was released in October 1993 and has received four main sequels and several spin-offs.
+is a series of fighting games created by Sega AM2 and designer Yu Suzuki.
+The original Virtua Fighter was released in December 1993 and has received four main sequels and several spin-offs.
 The highly influential first Virtua Fighter game is widely recognized as the first 3D fighting game released.

 Gameplay

-Similar to most other fighting games, the default gameplay system of the Virtua Fighter series involves two combatants needing to win two of three rounds, with each round being 30 seconds long or more.
+The default gameplay system of the Virtua Fighter series involves two combatants needing to win two of three rounds, with each round being 30 seconds long or more.
 Combatants utilize various attacks in an attempt to deplete the other fighter's stamina gauge and deal a knockout (K.O.), winning a round.
 If a character is knocked out (or falls out) of the ring, their opponent wins the round in a Ring Out.
 An extra round is necessary if a double knockout (both players knocking each other out at the same time) occurs in a previous round and the match is tied one round each.
 In this round, players fight on a small stage wherein one hit is enough to knock the other out and achieve victory.

-The basic control scheme is simple, using only an 8-way control stick and three buttons (Punch, Kick, Guard).
+The basic control scheme uses an 8-way control stick and three buttons (Punch, Kick, Guard).
 Through various timings, positions, and button combinations, players input normal and special moves for each character.
 This allows extensive lists of moves to exist for a given character within the limited control scheme.
 Traditionally, in the single-player mode, the player runs a gauntlet of characters in the game (which may include one's doppelgänger) all the way to the final boss.

-Virtua Fighter also owes its simplistic game design to a notable lack of secondary game mechanics, such as any special meters or other emergent elements present in the vast majority of modern fighting games.
-In addition, every playable character introduced throughout the Virtua Fighter series utilizes a fighting style heavily based in real-world martial arts.
-Although some creative liberties are taken for the effective execution of certain techniques and styles, the series features no supernatural powers and scarce few superhuman feats, creating a grounded and semi-realistic system of combat.